streamnative/kop/docs/configuration.md

     </dependency>
 ```

-The `pulsar.version` should be the same with the version of your `pulsar-client` dependency.
+The `pulsar.version` should be same with the version of your `pulsar-client` dependency.

 ## Network